 In a world that is dominated by technology, it would be a shame to not take advantage of certain apps that can help you out.
-There are a number of people out there who feel deeply for the vegetarians.
-Some kind soul decided to build a smartphone application that would enable vegetarians and vegans to browse through vegetarian restaurants in over 175 countries all across the world.
+There are a number of people out there who feel deeply for vegetarians.
+Some kind of soul decided to build a smartphone application that would enable vegetarians and vegans to browse through vegetarian restaurants in over 175 countries all across the world.
 The app is known as Happy Cow.

 |It can be downloaded for free on Android devices, and by paying a nominal fee on Apple devices.
 Being able to find out vegetarian restaurants at the sheer disposal of a smartphone is almost a luxury.
 Not only does this application let you narrow down your searches in terms of vegan, vegetarian and veg options, but also in terms of the pricing, area, ratings, etc.|

 Unfortunately, I was unaware of this application while travelling as a vegetarian in China, back when I traveled.
 However, I’ve been using it during my travels otherwise, and it has worked amazingly.
 It will certainly help you have a more comfortable trip while travelling as a vegetarian in China.

 It’s important that you know and pronounces vegetarian ingredients correctly while travelling as a vegetarian in China.
 Before I introduce you to some, here’s a funny anecdote I’d like to recite:

 |“We have ordered vegetarian food for you,” my friends told me.

 I could do nothing but wait to see what this “one of a kind” dish was…